CUNYTechPrep/2024-fall-web-dev/materials/learn-react-1.md

 Let's take a look at `/index.html`.
 Of importance here is `<div id="root"></div>`.
 This is the container where our React app will be loaded.

 Now let's go to the `/src/main.jsx` and let's delete all of the code in this file.
 This is the entry point to our React app.
-No need to worry about the rest of the files in src for now.
-We will eventually delete them all, and create new files ourselves.
+No need to worry about the other files in src for now.
+We wont use them in this lab.

 > When you delete all of the code and save the file, what happened in the browser?